-Recently, a painting by Pablo Picasso (pictured) set a new world record for the most expensive artwork to be sold at auction after it was sold for $179m (£115m) in New York.
+A painting by Pablo Picasso recently set a new world record for the most expensive artwork to be sold at auction after selling for $179m (£115m) in New York.

 But that is as far as it gets.
-My opinion – no matter how strong it might be – can’t affect the painting’s market value.
+No matter how strong it might be, my opinion can’t affect the painting’s market value.
 What matters most is that someone has found it worth paying $179m for it!
-To an average person this rather funny looking piece of art doesn’t mean much, but to people who are in the art business it is priceless.
+This rather funny-looking piece of art doesn’t mean much to an average person.
+Still, to people in the art business, it is priceless.

 This is equally true with human value.
-By human value I mean the extent to which one finds self or another person useful, and the cost one thinks it takes to have, keep or replace them.
-Based on their own valuation of you some people might choose to ignore you, reject you or even get rid of you for cheap.
+By human value, I mean the extent to which one finds self or another helpful person and the cost one thinks it takes to have, keep or replace them.
+Based on their valuation of you, some people might choose to ignore you, reject you or even get rid of you for cheap.
 But that does not affect your true worth.

-The God who created you knows you have more worth in you that is beyond human imagination.
-He created you especially for someone for a specific time.
+The God who created you knows you have more worth in you than is beyond human imagination.
+He made you especially for someone for a specific time.
 The time will come when God will finally connect you with the individual(s) that will give you the recognition befitting your true worth.

+Many times in the past, I’ve looked at specific people and wondered why God ever thought of creating them in the first place.
+But I’ve since learnt to remind myself that each of us has an equal inherent value and everyone is here for a good reason.
+Therefore, my failure to see their value does not mean they are worthless.
 This also means my eyes are unable to appreciate all human virtue.
-Many times, in the past, I’ve looked at certain people and wondered why God ever thought of creating them in the first place.
-But I’ve since learnt to remind myself that each one of us has an equal inherent value and everyone is here for a good reason.
-My failure to see their value, therefore, does not mean they are worthless.